khushi-411/learnings/research_papers/14_rnn_language_model.md

 - $C_{rare}$: number of words in the vocabulary that occur less often than the threshold.

 ### Conclusion and Future Work
-- RNNs outperformed than previous models.
+- RNNs outperformed previous models.
-- Proved that their are multiple ways (not just n-gram) we can improve the perforance of the model.
+- Proved that there are multiple ways (not just n-gram) we can improve the performance of the model.
 - RNNs can capture long context information as cache models.